Skip to main content

 • Error Handling: Secure error responses

-Planned Security Features
+Security Features (Implemented)

-• Linux Namespaces: PID, network, filesystem isolation
+• nsjail Isolation: PID, network, filesystem isolation in production

-• Resource Quotas: 0.1 CPU cores, 100MB RAM per process
+• Resource Quotas: 100MB RAM, 60s CPU time per process

 Authentication & Authorization:

-• OAuth 2.1 Resource Server: Backend token validation
+• OAuth 2.1 Resource Server: Backend token validation with 5-minute caching

 MCP Server Management